stuartelimu/stuartelimu.github.io/_posts/2024-07-24-universal-control.md

 ---
 layout: post
-image: /assets/images/universal-control.jpg
 permalink: /blog/universal-control
 title: Universal Control
 ---

+####

+<img class="rounded-1" width="100%" alt="Universal Control" src="/assets/images/universal-control.jpg">

 I am currently using a couple of Apple devices for both work and personal stuff and through the years I’ve developed a number of different workflows that have made working with the OS a bit easier.
 I love how [Rahul Chowdhury](https://x.com/chowdhuryrahul?s=21&t=FlIIn5d5UiQRzN5PKg_ARQ) shares Mac Tips on X and on [Hulry](https://hulry.com).
 I am usually blown away at how much is hidden under the hood that I am not taking advantage of.

 I am no expert neither do I spend countless hours exploring various applications or the OS but I figured, through my daily usage, I’d share a thing or two that I have found interesting and worth sharing.
 Enjoy!

-<img class="rounded-1" width="100%" alt="Universal Control" src="/assets/images/universal-control.jpg">

 ### Introduction